kotfu/ksc/README.md

 | Shift      |   `⇧`   |  `$`  |
 | Command    |   `⌘`   |  `@`  |

-There are several command line options available.
+## Getting Help

+You are currently reading the help for this program.
 You can see a brief summary by using the help command line option:

     $ ksc -h

+## Customizing Output

 The output is standardized according to Apple's Style Guidelines (see below), including names of modifiers, keys, capitalization, interpretation of shifted